cloudfoundry/docs-cfcr/docs/installing/cf-routing.md

 * Ensure that the Cloud Foundry routing components can reach your CFCR cluster on the `NodePort` port range.
 * Ensure that the Cloud Foundry TCP Router can reach the CFCR master nodes on port 8443 to communicate with the Kubernetes API server.
-* Ensure that the CFCR components can reach the Cloud Foundry NAT servers on port 4222.
+* Ensure that the CFCR components can reach the Cloud Foundry NATS servers on port 4222.
 * Ensure that the CFCR components can reach the Cloud Foundry API and UAA endpoints.
 Both are HTTPS endpoints in the Cloud Foundry system domain, accessible on port 443.

 ##Step 2: Create a Routing UAA Client